pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned."
 --Buddha

+<a class="anchor" id="buddha-circularity"></a>
+"Our life is the creation of our minds.
+With our minds we make the world."
+--Buddha

 "They may forget what you said, but they will never forget how you made them feel."
 --[Carl Buehner](https://quoteinvestigator.com/2014/04/06/they-feel/)